JC-Chen1/JC-Chen1.github.io/_pages/about.md

 Zeyuan Ma, **Jiacheng Chen**, Hongshu Guo, Yue-Jiao Gong.

 <!-- [**Project**](https://scholar.google.com/citations?view_op=view_citation&hl=zh-CN&user=DhtAFkwAAAAJ&citation_for_view=DhtAFkwAAAAJ:ALROH1vI_8AC) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong> -->
 - We developed an Neural-Network based lanscape analyser to replace the feature-extracting parts in Meta-Black-Box works which is usually manually designed.
-We
+To ensure the generalization ability of the NeurELA, we let it operate in Multi-task setting and use neuroevolution to train it.

 </div>
 </div>